Skip to content

 From flipbooks to 3D CGI, various animation styles capture our hearts and minds like no other medium.
 But with endless styles to choose from, how do you determine which approach fits your story?
 Do you hand-draw each cel or go full motion capture?
 Are you a claymation sculptor or a digital puppet master?
 Well, let’s unravel the possibilities together!

 In this guide, we’ll gallop through history spotlighting pioneering animation techniques.
 You’ll discover the principles powering everything from classic Disney films to surreal modern Adult Swim shorts.
-We’ll compare the advantages of 2D, 3D, and stop motion.
-And hopefully, inspire ideas for your next animated masterpiece along the way!
 Whether you’re an aspiring animator or a passionate viewer, animation’s diverse styles have something for all imaginations.
 Let’s take this journey frame by magical frame!
+Here is the list of different animation styles:

 Traditional Hand-Drawn Animation: The Classic Frame-by-Frame Technique